seoz/donation-mentoring/README.md

 ## Getting Started

 First, set the environment variables.
-In the local development, you can set them in .env.local file.
-You can ask me the variable values to me, Jaedong Shin.
+For your local development, you should set them in .env.local file.
+You can ask me, Jaedong Shin, the variable values.

 - NEXT_PUBLIC_SUPABASE_URL
 - NEXT_PUBLIC_SUPABASE_ANON_KEY